 How To Have More Deep, Substantial Conversations

-"No one I know ever wants to have more interesting, meaningful conversations.
+"No one I know ever wants to have interesting, meaningful conversations.
 They just want to talk about fluffy, superficial topics, which gets dull after a while.
 Whenever I try to take things in a deeper direction no one bites."
-That's a fairly common complaint, especially from people who have more cerebral personalities and a 'quality over quantity' approach to socializing.
+That's a fairly common complaint, especially from people who have more cerebral personalities and a "quality over quantity" approach to socializing.

 It's hard to precisely define what makes a conversation "deep" or "substantial", but you know one when you're having it.
 They just feel more mentally stimulating and fulfilling.
 Some typical "deep" areas are:

-- Philosophical discussions of issues like free will, the institution of marriage, or even the cliched, "Is what you see as blue the same as what I see?"
+- Philosophical discussions of issues like free will, the institution of marriage, or even the cliched, "Is what you see as 'blue' the same as what I perceive?"

 - Sharing more personal information and discovering new things about yourself and the people you're with (e.g., three friends talking about how their childhood disappointments shaped who they are today).

 - Talking about a more impersonal topic like politics or a hobby, but in a really in-depth, analytical way.